supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 **Tim** (Real-World Application): "Let's say I'm running a mid-sized attraction setting pricing for next season right now.
 Walk me through your framework – what questions am I asking, what data am I looking at?"

-**John** (Competitive Advantage): "Revenue management is becoming table stakes in hospitality.
-Do you see pricing sophistication becoming a competitive requirement in attractions, or is there still a first-mover advantage?"
+**John** (Competitive Advantage): "In hotels, revenue management is table stakes.
+Will attractions get to that point too, or is there still a first-mover advantage?”

-**Tim** (Industry Evolution): "Coming from hotels to attractions, what surprises you most about how our industry approaches pricing?
-What obvious opportunities are we missing?"
+**Tim** (Industry Evolution): "Coming from hospitality, what surprised you most about how attractions approach pricing?
+What obvious opportunities are we missing?”

 ---

 ## Behind the Scenes Segment (5-7 minutes)

-### Practical Implementation

-**Tim** (Operational Tactics): "What's your first question when you're evaluating an attraction's pricing readiness?
-What immediately tells you whether they're ready for more sophisticated strategies?"

-**John** (Technology Requirements): "What's the minimum viable tech stack for an attraction that wants to implement strategic pricing?
-What should they invest in first versus what can wait?"

-**Tim** (Common Pitfalls): "What's the most common pricing mistake you see attractions make that they don't even realize is undermining their revenue?"

-**John** (Industry Comparison): "Hotels compete with online travel agencies daily on pricing.
-Who are attractions really competing with on price, and are they thinking about competition correctly?"
+**Tim**: “Tell us a story — maybe from your ski resort days — where a small pricing change created a big shift in guest behavior.
+What did you learn?”

+**John**: “And on the flip side, have you seen a pricing experiment backfire?
+What can operators learn from that?”

 ---